 Find more information from the CDC at https://www.cdc.gov/coronavirus/2019-ncov/community/large-events/index.html

 No, regularly held church services are exempt from this requirement.

 Safety guidelines and social distancing measured should be followed.
-People attending church services within Manhattan city limits are required to wear masks according to Manhattan City Ordinance No. 7488.
+People attending church services are required to wear masks according to Riley County Local Health Order 19 as well as Manhattan City Ordinance No. 7488.

 Yes, large venues are allowed to reopen.

 Any events of greater than 50 individuals are only allowed if approved at least 14 days prior to the event.
 Please follow this link to complete the event request form.

 Yes, you can order at a counter, bar, window, or by other methods.
 Please remember to maintain 6-ft of space.
 Local Health Order No. 19 does not prohibit ordering food or drinks at a counter or bar.

 Place your order, follow mask requirements, then take your food or beverage to your seat or out of the establishment.